2 months ago

 • Economic Recession Fears: JPMorgan CEO Jamie Dimon warned tariffs could trigger an “economic nuclear winter” 7.

-• Supply Chain Disruptions: Chinese manufacturers are relocating plants, while U.S. consumers face higher prices (e.g., iPhones may cost $350 more47.
+• Supply Chain Disruptions: Chinese manufacturers are relocating plants, while U.S. consumers face higher prices (e.g., iPhones may cost $350 more) 47.

 • Geopolitical Shift: The EU and Asia are diversifying trade away from the U.S., with China deepening ties with Europe 28.